TDKorn/insta-tweet/README.md

 * Sent tweets history
 <br>

 Profiles can be saved and reused as templates.
 Simply load a profile, save it under a new name, and make any changes you'd like.
-See the [Examples](https://github.com/TDKorn/insta-tweet/blob/master/InstaTweet/examples) folder for more information.
+See the [Examples](https://github.com/TDKorn/insta-tweet/blob/master/InstaTweet/examples) folder for more information.<br>
-More information can be found in the Examples folder, which also contains profile creation helper functions.<br>

 ## Creating a Template Profile
 Let's create a template profile containing only the `session_id` and `twitter_keys`, as they rarely need to be updated: